nasa/cumulus-orca/tasks/copy_to_glacier/README.md

             destination_key: Destination granule path excluding s3://[bucket]/
             multipart_chunksize_mb: The maximum size of chunks to use when copying.
         Returns:
             A dictionary containing all the file metadata needed for reconciliation with Cumulus with the following keys:
                     "cumulusArchiveLocation" (str): Cumulus S3 bucket where the file is stored in.
                     "orcaArchiveLocation" (str): ORCA S3 Glacier bucket that the file object is stored in "keyPath" (str): Full AWS key path including file name of the file where the file resides in ORCA.
                     "sizeInBytes" (str): Size of the object in bytes "version" (str): Latest version of the file in the S3 Glacier bucket "ingestTime" (str): Date and time the file was originally ingested into ORCA.
                     "etag" (str): etag of the file object in the AWS S3 Glacier bucket.

+    get_default_glacier_bucket_name(config: Dict[str, Any]) -> str

     handler(event: Dict[str, Union[List[str], Dict]], context: object) -> Any
         Lambda handler.
 Runs a cumulus task that Copies the files in {event}['input']